Lovelyfin00/quaint-catalogue/README.md

 # Welcome to quaint catalogue! 🛍️
 Hey there, fellow shopaholics!
 This is my amazing ecommerce website built using JavaScript, HTML, and CSS.
 I wanted to put my skills to the test and create an online store that is both functional and visually stunning.
 I used Bootstrap as my CSS framework and added some extra pizzazz with Swiper JS for some categories.
-Plus, I fetched product data from dummyjson.com to populate my website with tons of awesome products!
+Plus, I fetched product data from dummyjson.com to populate my website with tons of awesome products! <b>You can view the live website [here](https://lovelyfin00.github.io/quaint-catalogue/)</b>

 ## Features
 My website has everything you need for a seamless online shopping experience!
 Here are some of the cool features: